Many users have reported that when they click on a link to open a website, their browser gets stuck and it says the following message-

 Usually, this is a non-issue as eventually after few seconds you will be redirected to the webpage you are trying to open.
 But it can be a bit concerning if the browser has got stuck on that error message.
-Therefore, in this article, we are going to fix this issue.
+Therefore, in this article, we are going to suggest ways to address this issue.

 Browser stuck at Checking your browser before accessing

 It is pretty evident from the error message itself that the website you are experiencing trouble with has Cloudflare protection enabled.
-Cloudflare protection is used to secure the website from hackers and forbidding them from launching any Distributed Denial-Of-Service attack (DDoS).
+Cloudflare protection is used to secure the website from hackers and mitigate any Distributed Denial-Of-Service attacks (DDoS).

-A distributed DDoS attack is when hackers try to bombard requests to the webserver in order to crumble the website down.
-Cloudflare protection is used to stop these attacks from happening.
+A Distributed DDoS attack is when hackers try to bombard requests to the webserver in order to bring the website down.
+Cloudflare protection is used to mitigate these attacks.
 But sometimes, the protocol doesn’t work and you get stuck on the Cloudflare message page.

-You can close the tab or restart the browser and see if that helps.
-But sometimes, this doesn’t work and you have to try other things.
+You can hard refresh the webpage by pressing Ctrl+F5, close the tab, or relaunch the browser and see if that helps.
+But sometimes, this doesn’t work, and you have to try other things.

 If your browser is stuck at ‘Checking your browser before accessing’ screen when accessing a website, try the following suggestions: